 The Company's operating results historically have fluctuated from quarter to quarter as a result of a number of factors, including the value, timing and shipment of individual orders and the mix of products sold.
-Revenues from certain large contracts are recognized using the percentage-of-completion method of accounting.
-The Company recognizes product revenues upon shipment for the rest of its products.
-The Company's asphalt production equipment operations are subject to seasonal fluctuation, which may lower revenues and result in possible losses in a quarter.
+Revenues from larger contracts are recognized using the percentage-of-completion method of accounting.
+The Company recognizes product revenues upon shipment of its products.
+The Company's asphalt production equipment operations are subject to seasonal fluctuations, which may lower revenues and result in possible quarterly operating losses.